beroukhim-lab/SVsig/README.md

 _SVsig-2D_ and _SVsig-2Dc_ output a file containing significantly recurrently events.
 Each unique event is denoted with by a cluster number.
 The genomic coordinates, subtype, and ID information for each rearrangement in a cluster are displayed.
 In addition, the following columns are present:
 - **cluster_num**: Cluster number each connection belongs to.
 - **pval**: Significance for the rearrangement event.
-- **prob**:
 - **num_hits**: Number of unique samples containing the rearrangement.

 ## Tutorial

-To ensure that SVsig is installed and running properly, we will run the file in `data/TUTORIAL_rearrangements.csv`.
+To ensure that SVsig is installed and running properly, we will run the file in `data/TUTORIAL_rearrangements.csv`, which contains a random sampling of 100,000 rearrangements from the dataset in the manuscript.
 Change the following parameters:

-- **bin_length**: 5e6
+- **bin_length**: 1e6
 - **FDR_THRESHOLD**: 0.01

 Runtime was measured to be around 7 minutes on a standard laptop with 16GB RAM.
 The expected output file is shown at `results/TUTORIAL_hitsalljunctions_fdr0.01_1e6bins.txt`.

-To recreate the results in the manuscript from SVSig-2D, use the `data/merged_1.6.1.csv` file, which includes the 300,000 rearrangements from the PCAWG cohort.
+To recreate the results in the manuscript from SVSig-2D, use the `data/merged_1.6.1.csv` file, which includes the full set of nearly 300,000 rearrangements from the PCAWG cohort.
 Additionally, use the following parameters:

 - **bin_length**: 5e5
 - **FDR_THRESHOLD**: 0.1